 Sometimes it’s the little things that make the biggest difference.
 Hardware is the smallest part of any piece of furniture, but it often gets noticed first.
-The right hardware can transform a plain nightstand to a nautical themed piece or upgrade a basic kitchen cabinet to a modern renovation.
+The right hardware can transform a plain nightstand to a nautical-themed piece or upgrade a basic kitchen cabinet to a modern renovation.

-One of the most common problem with changing the hardware on older pieces is when drawer holes don’t fit standard pulls.
+One of the most common problems with changing the hardware on older pieces is when drawer holes don’t fit standard pulls.
 While it takes a little effort, you can easily move or resize hardware holes and still pull of a professional finish.

 Wood filler is your friend

 After you’ve removed all of the old hardware, use a wood filler to fill the entire hole.
-I’m pretty sure wood filler was manufactured for this exact purpose because usually the nozzle fits perfectly into the hole so you and simply squeeze and lift out.
+I’m pretty sure wood filler was manufactured for this exact purpose because usually, the nozzle fits perfectly into the hole so you and simply squeeze and lift out.
 Use a putty knife or scraper to smooth the filler out and remove excess.